emharper/numbers/README.md

 ## References

 ## Instructions
-To run the script with input from the included numbers-input file:
-./numbers.sh < numbers-input
+To run the script with input from the included numbers-input file: ./numbers.sh < numbers-input ./numbers.sh < numbers-input